Skip to content

 After these steps, a static folder inside oep-website/oeo_viewer/ will be created which includes the results of the npm run build command.
 These files are necessary for the oeo-viewer.

-5 Setup the Scenario-Bundles app#
+7 Setup the Scenario-Bundles app#

 Optional Step

-In the django app directory oeplatform/factsheet we Provide a Web-API to access the OEKG and the Scenario-Bundle feature.
+In the django app directory oeplatform/factsheet we provide a Web-API to access the OEKG and the Scenario-Bundle feature.
 Similar to the oeo-viewer we need to use npm to install & build the Scenario-Bundle app and integrate the build in the django app.

 1. Make sure npm is installed.